mattwaite/sportsdatabook/_book/16-stepcharts.md

 # Step charts

-Step charts are a method of showing progress toward something.
-There's been two great examples lately.
+Step charts are **a method of showing progress** toward something.
+They combine showing change over time -- **cumulative change over time** -- with magnitude.
+They're good at inviting comparison.

+There's great examples out there.
 First is the Washignton Post looking at [Lebron passing Jordan's career point total](https://www.washingtonpost.com/graphics/sports/lebron-james-michael-jordan-nba-scoring-list/?utm_term=.481074150849).
 Another is John Burn-Murdoch's work at the Financial Times (which is paywalled) about soccer stars.
 [Here's an example of his work outside the paywall](http://johnburnmurdoch.github.io/projects/goal-lines/CL/).

 To replicate this, we need cumulative data -- data that is the running total of data at a given point.
 So think of it this way -- Nebraska scores 50 points in a basketball game and then 50 more the next, their cumulative total at two games is 100 points.